-A Different Organization
+A Successful and Different Organization

-PWV and its members have gained regional (1997, 2009, 2012, & 2013 Larimer County Environmental Stewardship Award; 2008 Colorado Weed Management AssociationOutstanding Volunteer Efforts Award, 2011 United Way of Larimer County Senior Volunteer Excellence Award) and national (2010 Take Pride in America Award for Non-profit Organizations, 2010 University of Phoenix National Points of Light Volunteer Leader Award) attention as a different kind of environmental organization, which has:
+PWV and its members have gained regional (1997, 2009, 2012, & 2013 Larimer County Environmental Stewardship Award; 2008 Colorado Weed Management Association Outstanding Volunteer Efforts Award, 2011 United Way of Larimer County Senior Volunteer Excellence Award) and national recognition (2010 Take Pride in America Award for Non-profit Organizations, 2010 University of Phoenix National Points of Light Volunteer Leader Award, and 2013 USFS Volunteer Group Award).

-- No political or hidden agendas.
-Our single purpose is to protect the region's Wilderness and backcountry areas through public education.
-We are not an environmental advocacy group. - The most rigorous and comprehensive training of any volunteer group of its kind. - No other organization providing volunteer rangers for the U.S. Forest Service has as many members, provides as many hours on the trail, or does so much without any paid staff.
+PWV has no political or hidden agendas.
+Our single purpose is to protect the region's Wilderness and backcountry areas through on-trail service and public education.
+We are not an environmental advocacy group.
+PWV has the most rigorous and comprehensive training of any volunteer group of its kind.
+No other organization providing volunteer rangers for the U.S. Forest Service has as many members, provides as many hours on the trail, or does so much without any paid staff.